-At Beast video content production several of our directors come from a Graphic Design background, so using motion graphics together with live action or animation is in our DNA.
+Several of our directors come from a graphic design background, so using motion graphics in our videos is in our DNA.

 Motion Graphics means moving typography.
 So you’ll find that motion graphic designers come from a traditional graphic design schooling and background and then turn their hand to animate that text to create striking, dynamic and insightful ways to communicating messages through words rather than through sound.